 Over the years scientists developed more precise instruments.
 After a few centuries they found some measurements they couldn’t explain.
 These were only small deviations from the values you could calculate with the use of Newton’s formulas so scientists didn’t worry much at first.
 But a physicist named Albert Einstein took these glitches seriously and he developed a theory that explained the curious readings on the instruments but also the motion of objects, so that this new theory explained more.
 Scientists were sceptical at first and Einstein was a weirdo, but when experiments confirmed his theory, they finally embraced it.

-A reasoned debate seems the best way of figuring out what to do.
-And sometimes you need experiments to check whether or not some assumption or theory is correct.
-Trying out socialism in the Soviet Union was an experiment that killed millions of people.
-For instance, there were famines in the 1930s in the Ukraine.
-Hence, we should be very careful as to what kinds of social experiments we engage in.
-Yet, we shouldn’t forget that millions of people died of capitalism too, simply because capitalists didn’t profit from letting these people live.
+Sometimes experiments may prove whether or not some assumption or theory is correct but that involves experimenting with humans.
+Trying out communism in the Soviet Union killed millions of people.
+For instance, there were famines in the 1930s in Ukraine.
+We should therefore be careful as to what kinds of social experiments we engage in.
+And we shouldn’t draw the wrong conclusions.
+Millions of people have died of capitalism too, simply because capitalists didn’t think they could profit from letting these people live.

-Even when actions taken are based on the outcome of rational debates, this often leads to new issues that have to be resolved in subsequent debates.
+When actions taken are based on the outcome of rational debates, this often leads to new issues that may be resolved in subsequent debates.
 People may think about what these new issues might be and what the solutions for these issues could be.
-Yet the issues that arise are often difficult to foresee, and it is even harder to think of how they will be resolved.
+Yet the questions that will arise are often difficult to foresee, and it is even harder to think of how they will be resolved.
 Marx thought he could predict the future.
 Using the scheme of Hegel, he thought he could predict how history would play out.
 Many people make the same mistake.
 They think they somehow know what will happen in the future.

 Marx believed in progress like Hegel did.
 And many people still do believe that there is progress.
 Yet this is not so obvious.
 There should be some point to the general direction of history otherwise you can’t call it progress.
 To put it all into perspective, you can ask yourself: “Are we happier now than our parents were fifty years ago?”

-Even if that is not true, it doesn’t contradict the case for using rational debates to resolve social issues.
-In such a debate any argument can be made.
-That can be frustrating because there are many stupid ideas.
-Sadly, it is not always obvious which ideas are stupid and which are not.
-And then there are several techniques to frustrate debates used in situations of conflict between opposing sides.
-Progress is more likely to happen if the debate is open and honest.
+Even if that isn’t the case, that doesn’t contradict the case for using rational debates to resolve social issues.
+In debates all kinds of arguments can be made.
+That can be frustrating because there are so many stupid ideas.
+Sadly, it is not always obvious which ideas are stupid and which aren’t.
+There are several techniques to frustrate debates used in situations of conflict between opposing sides.
+And perhaps even more worrying is the fact that many important decisions are made without a proper debate, simply because people aren’t interested in the subject.
+Progress is more likely to happen if debates focus on important matters and are conducted in an open and honest way.
 For a rational debate to flourish, all parties involved must feel free to speak.
-Absence of violence and absence of the threat of violence are the most basic preconditions for such a debate to take place.
+Absence of violence and threats are basic preconditions for such a debate to take place.

-There’s something that should make us cautious.
+There’s something else that should make us cautious.
 Technology is progressing and it is about to completely alter human existence.
-Humans may be about transform themselves into a new kind of beings who live for thousands of years and entertain themselves in their own virtual realities in which they can do as they please.
+Humans may be about transform themselves into a new kind of beings that live for thousands of years and entertain themselves in their own virtual realities.
 If this technology becomes cheap then everyone may be able to enjoy it.
-Politics as well as economics may then become meaningless.
-For the time being it can still be worthwhile to aim for social progress using rational debates.
-It can mean a huge difference as to how we may enter this new period.
+Politics as well as economics may become meaningless as a consequence.
+For the time being it can still be worthwhile to pursue social progress using rational debates as it can mean a huge difference as to how we enter the new era.